Director: David Noble

-Tagline: "In the Deep South outsiders are welcome...to die" and "Southern hospitality has never been so intense".
+Taglines: "In the Deep South outsiders are welcome...to die" and "Southern hospitality has never been so intense".

 Casting the spotlight on the slasher genre

-Bad Points: The acting and dialogue is very bad all the way through.
-Particularly poor parts that stood out were when Erin is shouting at the Fisherman and the part where Donna is talking to Erin when they are both held captive.
+Bad Points: *The acting and dialogue is very bad all the way through.
+It's so bad that together with the weak script it kills immersion and I'd go as far to say it's some of the worst acting I've seen in film.
+Particularly poor parts that stood out were when Erin is shouting at the fisherman and the part where Donna is talking to Erin when they are both held captive.

-There were a number of things that didn't make sense.
-1) At the start when the girls want to turn off the road at Alcopoco (or something) they soon realise they have made a mistake and missed the turning.
+1) For starters when the girls want to turn off the road at Alcopoco (or something) they soon realise they've made a mistake and missed the turning.
 At this point one of them says about Alcopoco "Damn we passed that like thirty minutes ago".
 More like thirty seconds, we just saw them pass the turn off!

-At least the killer and the music stand out in a positive way so it isn't all bad news but I'd only recommend buying it if you want a Z film in your collection seeing that films beginning with this letter are fairly rare.
-Otherwise though I'd say steer clear.
+At least the killer and the music stand out in a positive way so it isn't all bad news.
+I'd only recommend it though for if you want a "Z" film in your collection seeing that films beginning with this letter are fairly rare.
+Otherwise I'd say steer well clear.